The Ecto-1 Cadillac returns in "Ghostbusters: Afterlife"

 Who you gonna call?
-That familiar question will be asked once again in the summer of 2020 when the next installment in the "Ghostbusters" movie series hits the big screen.
+That familiar question will be asked once again in November when the next installment in the "Ghostbusters" movie series hits the big screen.

+A second trailer for for "Ghostbusters: Afterlife" was released on Tuesday to drum up some excitement for the movie after it was delayed from the initial Summer 2020 premier due to Covid-19.

-Sony Pictures released a trailer on Monday for "Ghostbusters: Afterlife" staring Paul Rudd, Mckenna Grace, Fin Wolfhard, and Carrie Coon.
+Sony Pictures released the first trailer in December staring Paul Rudd, Mckenna Grace, Fin Wolfhard, and Carrie Coon.
 For car guys, the real star is the 1959 Cadillac-based Ecto-1 ambulance.

 Said to be the next chapter in the Ghostbusters universe, the plot is simple: A single, broke, down-on-her-luck mom and her two kids move to a spooky farmhouse she inherited from her late father.
 Seems her father might have been one of the original Ghostbusters from 1984.
 A secret lab with his old tools, uniforms, a ghost trap, and, of course, the Ecto-1, all sit waiting for the kids to discover.